Bonded by Love for Product

 At the end of the day, business is all about people.

 We make a product for people.
-We have a company of people.
+We are a company of people.
 If you can anticipate the needs of a customer, client, or teammate – that is worth its weight in gold.

 The cannabis industry in particular requires high EQ.
 Cannabis affects everyone differently and everyone has their own opinion on cannabis.
 It is our responsibility as a company within this space to understand, empathize, and continue to progress the cannabis space.
 Not everyone on our team consumes cannabis.
 We cover the spectrum: some team members consume cannabis daily, while others have never, which is more than okay!
 What’s important is that we all understand the market, the role our product plays in it, and are committed to Jane’s mission.